haepang/haepang/README.md

-HeaGang Jo
+Heakang Jo
 ===========================
-Hello, I am Haekang Cho, currently enrolled at the Seoul University of Science and Technology.<br><br>
+Hello, I am Haekang Jo, currently enrolled at the Seoul University of Science and Technology.<br><br>
 I am pursuing a double major and my majors are

 >*  :computer: Department of Civil Engineering